outcoldsolutions/openshift-webconsole-integration/README.md

 cd openshift-webconsole-integration
 ```

-Create new application from the repo
+Create a new application from the repo

 ```
 oc new-app . --name outcoldsolutions-webconsole-integration --labels=app=outcoldsolutions-webconsole-integration